ClimateDT-ROISelectionandDataAnalysis

 JSON(parameters)

-#print(parameters)From the list of available parameters, we select snow_depth at the surface level (levtype = sfc).
+#print(parameters)From the list of available parameters, we select snow_depth and 2_metre_temperature at the surface level (levtype = sfc).

 Using the metadata, we can extract the information required to formulate the HDA query and retrieve the desired product.